 Boat to the stunning Cathedral Cove in the Coromandel Peninsula

 This morning explore the region's spectacular coastline of Te Whanganui-a-Hei Marine Reserve, including its most famous feature—the hidden paradise of Cathedral Cove.
-Get close to the stunning volcanic rock formations, pinnacles, and sea caves in a glass-bottom boat, and spot many different species of fish, crayfish, stingrays, octopus, and more.
-Watch the marine life through the glass of your personal aquarium or take the plunge and experience sensational snorkeling.
+Get close to the volcanic rock formations, pinnacles, and sea caves in a glass-bottom boat, and spot many different species of fish, crayfish, stingrays, octopus, and more.
+Watch the marine life through the glass of your personal aquarium, or take the plunge and experience sensational snorkeling.

 In the afternoon, visit the creatively named Hot Water Beach, where geothermally heated water seeps through the sands.
 At low tide, dig a hole and create your own mineral pool.
 The beach itself has golden, fine sand and is an ideal place to relax throughout the rest of your day.
-Here you'll find cute cafés and art stores, including Moko, which has a great range of local Indigenous arts and crafts for sale.
+Here, you'll find cute cafés and art stores, including Moko, which has a great range of local Indigenous arts and crafts for sale.

 Day 5: Drive to Tongariro National Park, Explore